usaid-cs/yesterday-i-learned/sql.md

 - [Sharding](https://en.wikipedia.org/wiki/Shard_%28database_architecture%29) is putting different rows in the "same" table in different database nodes.
 Horizontal [partitioning](https://en.wikipedia.org/wiki/Partition_%28database%29) puts different rows in different tables in the same database.
 - If you want to `UPDATE` something with values from another tables, those tables need to be declared [using `FROM tablename` after the `SET` statement](http://www.postgresqltutorial.com/postgresql-update-join/).
 - `<> NUL`, `!= NULL`, ... is actually `IS NOT NULL`.
+- [Some expert](https://www.cybertec-postgresql.com/en/a-beginners-guide-to-postgresqls-update-and-autovacuum/) suggests inserting (and no updating) partitioned tables, where the most recent one is the active record.
+When it comes to cleaning up, you drop the oldest table.
+Not sure how this works with foreign keys, or unique constraints.

 # MySQL